 4. The Good Ole’ Oatmeal

 Oatmeal is a high fibre food that is low in fat and sodium.
 It is the perfect food to reduce blood pressure while you grab a quick breakfast in the morning.
 Soak them overnight in milk and top it with fresh berries and granola in the morning to enjoy a yummy and healthy breakfast.
+Read more about the health benefits of oatmeal.

 5. Go Bananas